Brooks Transcend 4 Review Facts

 The star of the show would definitely be the Super DNA midsole though.
-It provides plush cushioning that conforms to your feet, rather than your feet just sitting on top of a bunch of cushioning.
+It provides plush cushioning that conforms to your feet, rather than your feet just sitting on top of a bunch of cushions.
 And though it was comfortable from the first run, it got even more comfortable with more use as it “learned” my foot shape.
-I would highly recommend this shoe for someone who is looking for a solid long distance trainer
+I would highly recommend this shoe for someone who is looking for a solid long-distance trainer

 or a shoe that can endure daily training.

 Brooks offers some unique, but stylish

 color choices, that make for one fun running shoe.
 The color I got to try was called “Bluefish/Peacoat/Purple Cactus Flower”.
 It’s a little funky without being loud.
 For the women’s version, it also comes in Peacoat/Iridesium/Lime Punch and is the more neutral of the two.
 In the men’s version, expect more “super hero” colors including Black/Electric Brooks Blue/Silver and Electric Brooks Blue/Black/High Risk Red.
 Though there are not many color options to choose from, the color choices are pretty good.

 As of now, I’ve put about 40+ miles into the shoe and have seen no premature wear.
 The outsole is made from very durable materials including the flexible, but strong Flextra rubber compound as well as the classic blown rubber.
 The upper is a solid, durable mesh material and the Super DNA midsole will provide cushioning for mile after mile.